SKA-ScienceDataProcessor/integration-prototype/sip/tango_control/flask_master/util/README.md

-# Utilities for the Master Interface Service
+# Utilities for the Flask Master Interface Service (Flask API)
+** These utilities are out of date with respect to the Flask API and may no longer work as advertised. **

 ## On a developer's computer
 One can access the Master Interface Service by pointing a web server at http://localhost:5000/state and typing in a JSON string.